 The library fails to load if upgrade returns anything other than 0 or if upgrade is NULL.

-'''

 void (unload)(ErlNifEnv env, void priv_data)

-'''

 unload is called when the module code that the NIF library belongs to is purged as old.
 New code of the same module may or may not exist.
-Notice that unload is not called for a replaced library as a consequence of reload.